Diethylzinc: Uses

 In microelectronics, diethylzinc is used as a doping agent.

 For corrosion protection in nuclear reactors of the light water reactor design, depleted zinc oxide is produced by first passing diethylzinc through an enrichment centrifuge.

 The pyrophoricity of diethylzinc can be used to test the inert atmosphere inside a glovebox.
 An oxygen concentration of only a few parts per million will cause a bottle of diethylzinc to fume when opened.

 Safety

-Diethylzinc decomposes violently on contact with water and can spontaneously ignite upon contact with air.
-It should therefore be handled using inert atmosphere techniques.
+Diethylzinc may explode when mixed with water and can spontaneously ignite upon contact with air.
+It should therefore be handled using air-free techniques.